-Today, JoAnne Anton works to advance Kohl’s philanthropic goals and community involvement.
-She serves on the boards of several non-profits including Professional Dimensions, COA, Safe and Sound, Walker’s Point Association and the Nature Conservancy and is a Trustee to the Milwaukee Public Library Board.
-She has been recognized by the Business Journal’s 40 Under 40 List and as a Woman of Influence.
+JoAnne Anton currently serves on the boards of Safe and Sound Inc, the Milwaukee Public Library, Professional Dimensions, the Nature Conservancy of Wisconsin and is President of the Rotary Club of Milwaukee.
+She is also an active board member of Harbor District Inc. She has been recognized by the Business Journal’s 40 Under 40 List and as a Woman of Influence.

 Kathryn Berger is a community account manager with Wisconsin Economic Development Corporation and delivers financial and technical assistance to communities in Southeastern Wisconsin to help spur local economic development.
 In addition to a JD from UW Madison Law School, Kathryn holds certificates in both housing and economic development finance from the National Development Council.
 She has worked in economic and community development in Southeastern Wisconsin for more than 20 years.